 - Use vegetables for a topping.
 Vegetables are a healthier alternative to the fatty cuts of meat such as pepperoni and sausage usually found as toppings on crusty pizzas.
 Veggies are also an excellent source of disease-fighting antioxidants, vitamins, minerals, and fibers.
 After spreading your favorite low-sugar pasta sauce onto the crust, top your pizza with some sliced zucchini, red bell peppers, mushrooms, and/or chopped spinach or arugula, then sprinkle with some reduced-fat cheese (try feta or ricotta salata instead of the traditional mozzarella).
 Bake, following the directions for your crust if you've purchased a South Beach Diet-friendly one rather than made your own, being careful not to burn the veggies (cover the pizza with foil if the veggies are done before the crust).

 - Make a mini pizza.
-For a quick pizza on a rushed night, use a 100% whole-wheat pita, whole-wheat tortilla, or halves of a whole-wheat or whole-grain English muffin as the crust.
+For a quick pizza on a rushed night, use a 100% whole-wheat pita, whole-wheat tortilla, or half of a whole-wheat or whole-grain English muffin as the crust.
 Toast or warm the crust first, then top with tomato sauce and precooked diced Canadian bacon, crumbled turkey sausage, or grilled chicken or shrimp.
 Diced tofu is also good.
 Return to the oven to heat through (and to melt any reduced-fat cheese you might also want to add).
 You can also drizzle some extra-virgin olive oil over the pizza.

 - Make a dessert pizza by spreading a toasted whole-wheat tortilla with a layer of part-skim ricotta mixed with a little sugar-free jam and some lemon zest.
 Scatter some fresh berries of your choice over the ricotta mixture and sprinkle with a little cinnamon.

 Phase 3 Pizza Ideas